 Toss out any notion of needing an entire chicken here!
 You don’t!
 The following 6 ingredients are all you’ll need — and that includes water!

 - Salt and pepper

 Here’s How You Make it\

 Although it says it right in the description, this chicken gravy recipe is made without drippings and is so easy!
 Plus it’s done in just 10 minutes!

 Good gravy!
+I’m pretty sure the question is what don’t you eat with gravy, am I right?
 This chicken broth gravy goes so good over a number of delicious recipes!
 For instance:

 - Starting with the most obvious, this gravy goes great over chicken, turkey, and even beef!

 - Pour this gravy over some delicious biscuits, or use the biscuits to dip into the gravy.
 Either way — winner, winner!